arielgee/Sage-Like/.misc/tasks.md

 * context menu paste
 * using the returned Promise from the set preference functions in prefs and internalPrefs
 * join broadcastCustomCSSSourceChanged() with broadcastPreferencesUpdated()
+* feedPreview bottom margin with body
 ---

 ## Now
+* from multi parked feedPreview some tabs dont get the custom css
 ---

 ## Next